OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SelectTimeSeries/SelectTimeSeries.md

 `SelectTimeSeries` Command Editor Specifying a Property to Match (<a href="../SelectTimeSeries_Property.png">see full-size image</a>)
 </p>**

+### Select Based on Whether Time Series Have Data ###

-The following dialog is used to edit the command and illustrates selecting time series based on whether it has data.
+The following illustrates selecting time series based on whether it has data.
+This is useful to display warnings and avoid processing command that would fail if no data.

 **<p style="text-align: center;">
 ![SelectTimeSeries command editor checking for data](SelectTimeSeries_CheckData.png)